Adityam582/Adityam582.github.io/_pages/about.md

 I love to explore using technologies to help humans capture, transfer and implement ideas in real world.

+One of my Ex-boss (a SVP at Citibank Inc) gave me title of "curious kid".

+I'm passionately curious.
+I enjoy learning and discovering new things.
+I've found broad ranges of interest because of this.

+I let myself wander a lot, mostly inside the world of books, or on a walk in nature.

-I am fluent in Python, SQL, HTML, CSS, Markdown, LaTex.
+I am fluent in Python, SQL, HTML, CSS, Markdown, TeX.

+I believe in hybrid work.

+I single-task.

 I have experience with all phases of the software lifecycle, from design, analysis and planning to deployment in production, and even maintenance of software.

 I can describe myself as a inquisitive communicator, incomplete explorer, life architect, and lifelong student.
 By no means, I'm perfect and try to be less-erroneous.
 I enjoy solving problems and save time using technology, reducing entropy, and then serially over-thinking.

+My main tools are the Vim text editor, OpenBSD operating system, PostgreSQL database, Ruby language, and Firefox browser.

+I think very long-term and future-focused.

 Timeline
 =====